marcusmchale/algrow/README.md

 relied on annotation by sequential selection of the well region from a stack of images in the ImageJ graphical interface.
 The manual annotation process is time-consuming and dependent on fixed coordinate positions of the lamina disc across the image stack.
-Manual adjustment of fixed thresholds for segmentation in ImageJ are also time-consuming and can fail to identify or accurately segment atypical images.
+Manual adjustment of fixed thresholds for segmentation in ImageJ is time-consuming and can fail to identify or accurately segment across variable subject colours.
 Manual curation can also introduce operator error and biases to area quantification.

 Another key issue with the manual curation pipeline using ImageJ is the requirement to load all images in a stack into memory concurrently.